-The minimum age required for the Mini GT and GT Pro classes shall be 10 (ten) years with a minimum of three (3) driving school sessions that include at least five (5) laps on a race course by themselves.
+\\ The minimum age required for the Mini GT and GT Pro classes shall be 10 (ten) years with a minimum of three (3) driving school sessions that include at least five (5) laps on a race course by themselves.
 Driving School may be attended by 9-year-old participants, but these children cannot compete until age 10.
 Upon the completion of three (3) driving schools, the driver will be on rookie status until released by the referee.

-If a driver completes the requirements listed below, they would be eligible to compete at age 14 in the SST 45 class.
+\\\ If a driver completes the requirements listed below, they would be eligible to compete at age 14 in the SST 45 class and age 15 in the SST 60 class.